dotnetthailand/dotnetthailand.github.io/content/cloud-hosting/azure/azure-static-web-apps.md

 # Testing a website
 - You should get `defaultHostname` value as a result from `az staticwebapp create` command.
-- Copy a value of `defaultHostname` and paste it in an address bar of your browser and press enter.
+- Copy a value of `defaultHostname` and paste it into an address bar of your browser and press enter.
 - You should see an HTML page with message `Your Azure Static Web App is live and waiting for your content`.

 # Deploy website's source code with GitHub Action